Health

 - Hair thinning or hair loss

-Because estrogen levels fall dramatically when the ovaries are removed, symptoms of surgical menopause may be more intense than those of natural menopause.
+Because estrogen levels fall dramatically when the ovaries are removed, symptoms of surgical menopause may be more intense and sudden compared to those of natural menopause.

 How long will surgical menopause symptoms last?

-Symptoms of surgical menopause are temporary.
+Some symptoms of surgical menopause may be temporary.
 As your body adjusts to lower estrogen levels, some symptoms of surgical menopause may gradually subside.
 How long this will take varies, but in many cases, symptoms can persist for several months or years.

 How can I manage symptoms of surgical menopause?

 Depending on your age, overall health and the severity of your symptoms, your healthcare provider may suggest managing symptoms of surgical menopause through self-care, medicinal interventions or a combination of the two.
-Some potential treatments and remedies for surgical menopause symptoms include the following.
+Some potential treatments and remedies for surgical menopause symptoms include:

-If you go through surgical menopause at a young age, your OBGYN may recommend hormone replacement therapy (HRT) after surgery to prevent severe surgical menopause symptoms as well as to protect your bones and cardiovascular health.
-If you don’t have medical contraindications to hormone replacement therapy, your OBGYN will likely recommend taking hormones until you reach the natural age of menopause.
+1. Hormone replacement therapy (HRT): If you go through surgical menopause at a young age, your obstetrician/gynecologist (OB-GYN) may recommend HRT after surgery to prevent severe surgical menopause symptoms as well as to protect your bones and cardiovascular health.
+If you don’t have medical contraindications to hormone replacement therapy, your OB-GYN will likely recommend this therapy to help with your symptoms.

 Hormone replacement therapy increases your body’s supply of female sex hormones to ease symptoms of menopause.
 It comes in a variety of forms, including: